makersacademy/axa-makers-leaders-cases/smuv-drive-module3.md

 ## 1. Design monitoring

-**For each component, define key metrics and signals to monitor.**
+- Which components of the SmuvDrive platform are most critical to monitor first, considering user impact, business impact, and technical complexity?
+Can you foresee any challenge with specific components, and how do you plan to handle these?
+- For the identified components, what specific metrics should be tracked (e.g., query response times, error rates for the database)?
+- Given budget constraints, what existing or new tools would you recommend for monitoring these components?
+Justify the cost and consider tools for logging, metrics collection, and visualization.

-You won't be able to do everything here.
-Remember the four 'golden signals' of monitoring and the three 'pillars' - how can this inform your choice or what to observe?
-Are some metrics more important than other?
+- How do the four 'golden signals' of monitoring and the three 'pillars' inform your choices?
+Are some metrics more important than others?
 Why?

-Can you foresee any challenges with specific components of the architecture?
-How are you planning to handle these?

 ## 2. Implement monitoring

-- Define a strategy for your team to implement monitoring in the different components.
-Which services should you prioritise?
-Why?
+- Define a strategy for your team to implement monitoring across different components.
+Which services should you prioritize and why?
-- How will you deal with conflicts of priorities in the other teams owning each of the different components?
+- How would you coordinate with other teams, especially those with tight deadlines or resistance to changes?
+What strategies would you use to ensure their cooperation?
+- What steps would you take to test and validate your monitoring infrastructure before full deployment?
+How would you ensure the monitoring system itself is reliable and does not introduce new points of failure?

 ## 3. Define incident response strategies

+- How would you classify incidents based on severity and impact?
+What criteria would you use to determine if an incident is critical, major, or minor?
-- Imagine possible scenarios where something goes wrong in the system – at least one per component.
-How should the team react to such events, and how should they prioritise the work to make things go back to normal?
+- Imagine possible failure scenarios for some of the most critical components.
+How should the team react to such events, and how should they prioritise work to bring back the system to a healthy state?
+- What escalation procedures would you put in place to ensure incidents are addressed in time and effectively?
+How would you ensure the right people get notified at the right time?

-- How can you make sure you implement [root cause analysis](https://www.elastic.co/what-is/root-cause-analysis) as part of your incident response strategy?
+- How can you ensure the implementation of [root cause analysis](https://www.elastic.co/what-is/root-cause-analysis) as part of your incident response strategy?

-In incident response, some common metrics are:
-1. **RTO** (Recovery Time Objective) – which is the time the organisation can afford to get the system back available
-2. **RPO** (Recovery Point Objective) – which is the amount of data which we can afford to lose in case of a failure
-3. **MTTR** (Mean Time to Repair) - the approximate time between time of a failure and the time where it gets resolved

-Different components or services can have different values for these metrics, depending on how critical they are.
-How would you define yours?
+- How would you define Recovery Time Objective (RTO), Recovery Point Objective (RPO), and Mean Time to Repair (MTTR) for different components or services based on their criticality?

 ## 4. Assess your strategy (presentations)